Skip to content

 # Run from the project root (my-adk-project/)

-Step 1: Open the URL provided (usually http://localhost:3000) directly in your browser.
+Open the URL provided (usually http://localhost:3000) in your browser and start chatting.

 ADK Web Dev UI Chat